13 September 2021

 - What have other people being paying?

-It is complex but also provides the opportunity for the marketer to influence the buyers' perceptions through setting product, place and promotion strategies.
+It is complex but also provides the opportunity for the marketer to influence the buyers' perceptions through strategy and tactics remembering that marketing is about playing with all four of product, price, distribution, and promotion.

 Price as a positioning signal

 Buyers of any product or service generally understand that price is linked to quality.
-As a simple example, a $100 bottle of wine will be better than a $15 bottle.
+As a simple example, a $100 bottle of wine will be better than a $15 bottle (hopefully).

-One might think there is an opportunity to simply price a cheap wine higher to achieve higher profits (and there is some wriggle room), however the ensuing bad reviews and online complaints would damage the brand.
+One might think there is an opportunity to simply price a cheap wine higher to achieve higher profits (and there is wriggle room), however enough people would notice and the brand reputation would suffer.
 Equally, a good wine priced at a discount may lead some buyers to conclude there is something wrong with it.

 Price is very much interpreted by buyers as an indication of where a product is positioned on the quality dimension.